-A hardy perennial herb with a sweet vanilla-like fragrance due to the presence of coumarin, sweetgrass is native to Europe and North America.
+A perennial herb with a sweet vanilla-like fragrance due to the presence of coumarin, sweetgrass is native to Europe and North America.
 The plant grows to a height of about 24 inches, with long leaves that have shiny undersides.
 Its name, Hierochloe odorata, literally means "fragrant holy grass," and the plant has been regarded as sacred everywhere it has been grown and harvested.
 In Northern Europe, sweetgrass was scattered on the ground in front of churches on saints' days so that a sweet fragrance would be released when people walked inside.
 The leaves, which can reach two feet in length, are woven to make baskets.
 Sweetgrass has been used as a flavoring for tea, tobacco, candy, soft drinks, and vodka, and as an ingredient in perfumes.

 One of my favorite smells is sweetgrass.
-A daily riitual for me at home and at the shop is sweetgrass.
+A daily ritual for me at home and at the shop is sweetgrass.
 Not only does it leave the most pleasant fragrance floating around it also helps to clear the air.
 Please be careful when burning sweetgrass.
 Take all safety precautions.
 Thank you for stopping by.
 Blessed Be.